The Hopin Backstage is a private video chat that allows Speakers and Organizers rehearse before going live in front of attendees.

 The Stage segment in Hopin comes with a dedicated Backstage where broadcasting Speakers to the Stage happens.

-Organizers can find the Backstage details on the Stage tab of the event dashboard.
+Organizers can find the Backstage details on the Stage/s tab of the event dashboard.

 First, choose the relevant Event from the Dashboard on your Organization account.

-Note: the Stream provider option is set to Hopin for the Backstage settings to appear.
+Note: Make sure the Stream provider option is set to Hopin for the Backstage options to appear.

 Preparing for your Stage presentation from the Backstage